-Background - Schedule Bs, the IRS, and State AGs
+Background - Schedule B, the IRS, and State Charity Regulators

-In Schedule B, a part of the IRS Form 990, nonprofits must list donors’ names, addresses, and amounts given, for all donors who contribute more than $5000 or 2 percent of all donations (whichever is higher) in a tax year.
-This mandatory reporting has long been a mainstay within the IRS context, as a measure for nonprofit accountability and particularly to guard against improper donor control in violation of well established “public benefit” requirements.
-While Form 990s are subject to public disclosure, the IRS is legally obligated to keep Schedule B information confidential.
-Both federal civil and criminal sanctions are available for improper disclosure, and nonprofits may legally redact such information in their publicly available Form 990s.
+Charitable organizations must comply with both federal and state reporting requirements.
+The key federal filing is IRS Form 990.
+Schedule B of Form 990 requires a list of names, addresses, and amounts given for major donors.
+This mandatory reporting has long been a mainstay within the IRS context, as a measure for nonprofit accountability and particularly to guard against improper donor control.
+While Form 990s are subject to public disclosure, the IRS is legally obligated to keep Schedule B donor information confidential, under the penalty of civil and criminal sanctions for improper disclosure.
+Nonprofits thus may legally redact Schedule B donor information on their publicly available Form 990s.